EnesAkyuz/creatorverse/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [✅] Added custom CSS to improve visuals
+* [✅] Edited variable names, and improved the database structure by adding socials instead of a url column
+* [✅] Made the cards animated

 ## Video Walkthrough